These are the best cheap HP laptops in 2022

 Finding a good laptop in the sea of options out there today can sometimes prove to be a bit complicated.
 It’s even more challenging when you’re trying to spend as little money as possible.
 HP makes some really great laptops, but when the budget is tight, it can be hard to find one you can actually afford.
 We’ve already rounded up some of the best laptops you can buy for under $600, and HP makes an appearance a couple of times.
-But if you’re absolutely keen on the brand, these are the best HP laptops you can get on a budget.
+But if you’re absolutely keen on the brand, we’ve rounded up some of the best (and cheap) laptops in HP’s portfolio.

-For this list, we’re mostly trying to stick to a budget of around $600, but we made one notable exception, which we’ll get to later.
-At this price point, you won’t find anything that blows you away, but there are a few options that nail the basics and offer a great overall experience.
+For this list, we’re mostly trying to stick to a budget of around $600, but that’s not always possible.
+Some of these laptops are only at price because of sales, and some still go over that number, simply because you can’t find decent laptops in a specific category at that price.
+These options aren’t meant to compete with HP’s best, but there are a few cheap laptops that nail the basics and offer a great overall experience.
 We’ve included laptops of different sizes, operating systems, and form factors.
 This should help you find something that fits your needs.

 Navigate this article: